 Unsustainable Personal Saving Rate

 Let’s be frank.
-A 30%+ U.S. personal saving rate is unsustainable.
+We all knew a 30%+ U.S. personal saving rate was unsustainable.
 The personal saving rate already dipped to 23.2% in May and is now down to around 14% in September.
 It will likely continue to go lower as the economy opens up.